JHDude/mtg_formatter/README.md

 ## Input Format
 CSVs need to be formatted in the following way:
-1) Header needs to be `QuantityX,Name,Edition code,Foil`
+1) Header needs to be `QuantityX,Name,Edition code,Foil` - *if it has a header*
-2) Body needs to have those parameters on each line.
+2) Body needs to have those parameters on each line, in that order. *EVEN IF IT DOESN'T HAVE A HEADER*.
 Example line: `"1x","Knight of the Ebon Legion","M20",""`

 ## To Build
 1) You need to install Cargo for your system -> https://doc.rust-lang.org/cargo/getting-started/installation.html